binbomPI/Hackthon2021-ODC__DeepPro/README.md

 # DeepPro

-DeepPro represents two projects which together must solve *traffic jams* in Tashkent.
+DeepPro represents a project KnowJam which eventually will become NoJam.

 ## KnowJam

+Notifies users about traffic jams in their chosen roads and daytime period.
+So people will stop contribute to traffic problems.

 ## NoJam

+After reaching some point, KnowJam will evolve into NoJam.